Washington State Cell Phone Law

 School Zone Safety

-During the school year the Traffic Unit is conducts school zone speed enforcement.
-All the school zones are active when lights are flashing or children are present so careful attention to speed is necessary to protect the safety of kids traveling to/from school.
-Remember the speed in a school zone is 20 m.p.h.
+The Traffic Unit conducts school zone speed enforcement during the school year.
+All school zones are active when lights are flashing or children are present so careful attention to speed is necessary to protect the safety of kids traveling to and from school.
+School zone speeds are 20 m.p.h.

-Here is some startling information on risk of death to pedestrians based on vehicle speed:
+Here is startling information on risk of death to pedestrians based on vehicle speed:

 Pedestrian Fatality Risk at Various Striking Vehicle Speeds

 - 28 MPH – 58%